percona/psmdb-docs/docs/fips.md

 ## Platform support

-Starting with Percona Server for MongoDB 6.0.9-7, you can run FIPS mode on all [supported operating systems](https://www.percona.com/services/policies/percona-software-support-lifecycle#mongodb).
-To run FIPS mode for Percona Server for MongoDB, your Linux system must be configured with the OpenSSL library FIPS certified module.
+Starting with Percona Server for MongoDB 6.0.9-7, you can run Percona Server for MongoDB in FIPS mode on all [supported operating systems](https://www.percona.com/services/policies/percona-software-support-lifecycle#mongodb).
+To use FIPS mode for Percona Server for MongoDB, your Linux system must be configured with the OpenSSL FIPS certified module.

 Note, that FIPS modules on Ubuntu 24.04 are not available yet as they are awaiting final certification by CMVP.